karthik/holepunch/README.md

 ## Suggestions and review

-The ETA for the first release of this package is early July.
+The ETA for the first release of this package is early July (after `renv` goes to CRAN).
 Comments, suggestions for improving the workflow or any other comments welcome in the [issues](https://github.com/karthik/holepunch/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc).

 ## Code of conduct